Leo-Leo-0804/Test-Repository/work_record.md

 git config --global user.email
 ```

-5. I can also set and check by the following method.
+5. I can also set and check by the following method
 ```console
 vim ~/.gitconfig
 ```